Fabio-Calo/DataMatcher/README.md

 # DataMatcher
-Matching of Objects using levenshtein distance
+#### Matching of objects using levenshtein distance

-this code allows you to match
+This code allows you to match

 - `String` to `List<String>`
 - `String` to `List<Object>`
 - `Object` to `List<Object>`

  returns the matched Object
-and creates a Score
+ and creates a Score %

 ## Setup